lesc-ufv/celaeno/README.md

       <img width="200px" src="doc/character/celaeno.png">
     </td>
     <td style="text-align: justify" width="9999">
       Hi!
-My name is celæno, and I'm here to provide several algorithms to use with <b>your</b> data structures!
-Each algorithm is designed to work perfectly with <i>behaviors</i> passed as lambda expressions, complicated?
+My name is celæno, and I'm here to provide several algorithms to use with your data structures!
+      Each algorithm is designed to work perfectly with behaviors passed as lambda expressions, complicated?
       Not at all!
-Check out the examples in the oficial documentation, and also, keep reading to see a preview the provided functionalities.
-But... <b> "What if I do not want to implement a data structure?"</b>.
+Check out all examples in the official documentation, and also, see the remainder of this document for a preview of the provided functionalities.
+But...
+"What if I do not want to implement a data structure?".
       Celæno has your back!
-      "Nani?!".
-Yes, that is right, there is a very efficient graph class already implemented with the library!.
+There is a very efficient graph class already implemented with the library!
-      And only for an <b>UNLIMITED</b> time you get, not one, not five, not seven, but ten algorithms!
-For free, forever!
       If you find an issue, no need for a tissue, open an issue!
 Thus, helping make this library better!
-"But, that one algorithm that I really need is not implemented".
-No worries, you can open an issue with algorithm request!
+      Issues of algorithm requests are also most welcome!
     </td>
   </tr>
 </table>